I want a home some day. How should I prepare?

 There are several ways to invest in the funds you've set aside for a future home purchase.
 The right option for you, depends on your time horizon.

 Markets can be volatile from year to year.
-In fact, our analysis shows that there could be a 22% probability of loss for investments with a time horizon of less than five years.
-For near term purchases, it's more prudent to stay out of the markets to avoid a potential downturn.
+In fact, our analysis shows that there could be a 25.2% probability of loss for investments held for just one year.
+For near-term home purchases, it’s more prudent to stay out of the markets to avoid a potential downturn.
+If your home purchase is in the next five years, consider investing funds for a down payment in a lower-risk option, such as a high-yield savings or cash account (like the Wealthfront Cash Account), fixed income (like Wealthfront’s Automated Bond Ladder or Automated Bond Portfolio), certificates of deposit (CDs), or a money market account.

 If your time horizon is longer, your savings can afford to take on more risk.
-For home purchases that are over 5 years away, we recommend investing your money in a long-term diversified investment portfolio, which can deliver higher returns than short-term savings options.
+For home purchases that are more than five years away, consider investing your money in a long-term diversified investment portfolio, which can deliver higher returns than short-term savings options.
+As you get closer to purchasing a home, we suggest moving that money from your investment account to a safer, low-risk option, as mentioned above.
+Consider investing your long-term savings with Wealthfront.

 What's next?